hectoralinares/architecture-center/docs/resiliency/disaster-recovery-azure-applications.md

 ms.date: 05/26/2017
 ---

-# Disaster recovery for Azure Application
+# Disaster recovery for Azure application

 Disaster recovery (DR) is focused on recovering from a catastrophic loss of application functionality.
 For example, if an Azure region hosting your application becomes unavailable, you need a plan for running your application or accessing your data in another region.